protontypes/open-sustainable-technology/README.md

 - [Green Goods](https://github.com/greenpill-dev-guild/green-goods) - Measures, tracks, and rewards the impact on gardens with a simple progressive web app.

 ### Biodiversity Data Access and Management

+> **What?** Frameworks and data hubs for creating, maintaining, and sharing biodiversity data.

+> **How?** These tools facilitate access to and storage of biodiversity data, such as species interactions and information on threatened and endangered species; speed up biodiversity data entry; and help community collaboration and data sharing.

 - [pygbif](https://github.com/gbif/pygbif) - Making the data of the Global Biodiversity Information Facility API accessible via Python.
 - [rgbif](https://github.com/ropensci/rgbif) - Interface to the Global Biodiversity Information Facility API.
 - [taxize](https://github.com/ropensci/taxize) - Allows users to search over many taxonomic data sources for species names (scientific and common) and download up and downstream taxonomic hierarchical information.